You can still work out during Ramadan and with the right exercise plan, you might even be a step closer to your dream body!

 3. Know when to stop

+Here is an example of a exercise regime that you can adjust to your liking.
 If you ever feel nauseous and dizzy during your workout then you are going overboard with your exercise.
 Take longer rest time for each set or reduce the frequency of the moves so that your body can have time to recover.
 Listen to your body, if you can’t continue the workout then it is fine to stop.

 4. You can work out before and after your fast